 What may have finally convinced the CDC to change its guidance in favor of masks were rising disease prevalence and a clearer understanding that both pre-symptomatic and asymptomatic transmission are possible – even common.
 Studies have found that viral load peaks in the days before symptoms begin and that speaking is enough to expel virus-carrying droplets. | USCF – Still Confused About Masks?
 Here’s The Science Behind How Face Masks Prevent Coronavirus

-If people feel that being mandated to wear a mask in public spaces is an affront or removal of their freedoms, then I’m not going to disagree with them.
-Being inconvenienced or having to adapt where or how you work, shop, eat, socialize, etc is a restriction on your personal autonomy, but it’s not being done to permanently oppress.
+If people feel that being mandated to wear a mask in public spaces is an affront or removal of their freedoms, I’m not going to disagree with them.
+Being inconvenienced or having to adapt where or how you work, shop, eat, socialize, etc. is a restriction on your personal autonomy; but it’s not being done to permanently oppress.
 Mask wearing is a temporary social ideal that looks to protect the integrity of the health and lives of ALL people.
-In a country where healthcare is not a right — because equality of access and affordability to it are neither universal nor guaranteed — it is imperative that we act with the greatest kindness and care we can.
+In a country where healthcare is not a right — because equality of access and affordability to it are neither universal nor guaranteed — it is imperative we act with the greatest kindness and care we can.

 When confronted with exasperation, name-calling, suspicion, outright anger, and protestations against wearing a facial covering, my answer will always be the same … I have the right to choose compassion.